 This month we are focusing on a brand well-known to pretty much everyone and anyone.
 A company that permeates through our society in far more areas and avenues than we realise, who are casually exploiting the environment and people in order to maximise profits.

-Nestle is a Swiss transnational food and drink company, who has been titled as the largest company in the world for three years now (2014-2016).
+Nestle is a Swiss transnational food and drink company, that has been titled as the largest company in the world for three years now (2014-2016).
 They mean business, with 29 of their brands having annual sales of about $1.1 billion!
 It is also one of the main shareholders of l’Oreal, and in 2010 introduced The Nestlé Institute of Health Sciences, which aims to develop ‘a new industry between food and pharmaceuticals, by creating foods with preventative health properties as well as skin research centres worldwide’.

 The irony is that while Nestlé are out here pushing a positive image, concerned with health and nutrition, their business thrives on the suffering of millions.
 Here’s why.